Wisdom of Solomon 6–9

 Remarkable mosaics depict Christ blessing, and the Virgin and Child.
 Equally notable is the marble flooring, set out as a series of circles, known as the Omphalos.
 This again represents the cosmos, created by divine Wisdom (Proverbs 8:27–31).
 The suggestion that Byzantine emperors were crowned on this spot is now contested, but the idea seems to have inspired the equivalent pavement in Westminster Abbey, where coronations do still take place (most recently in 2023).

 Constantinople was captured by the Ottoman Empire in 1453, and the church converted to a mosque.
 In 1934, the President of the newly secular Republic, Mustafa Atatürk, redesignated it as a museum.
-Since 2020, it has again been as a mosque.
-Few places on earth demonstrate the extent to which buildings can be invested with powerful and divergent meanings: historical, religious, and cultural.
+Since 2020, it has again been used as a mosque.
+Few places on earth demonstrate so fully the extent to which buildings can be invested with powerful and divergent meanings: historical, religious, and cultural.

 Why dedicate a church in honour of God’s Wisdom?
 First, to acknowledge—at the centre of the Eastern Empire—that good rule is only possible with wisdom (Proverbs 8:15–16).